tjcarney89/swift-collectionView-readme-ios-0217/README.md

 The first method is `collectionView(_:numberOfItemsInSection:)`.
 This method gets passed an `Int` representing a particular section of the collection view, and returns the number of _items_ present in that section.
 Since you're working with collection views with only one section in this example, `numberOfItemsInSection` will always be 0 (since sections are 0-indexed, like arrays).

 The relevant bit of this method is the single line that returns the number of items in the section.
-In this example app, you are creating a collection view that simply shows a differently colored cells in a collection, so this method simply returns an `Int` that you choose.
+In this example app, you are creating a collection view that simply shows different colored cells in a collection, so this method simply returns an `Int` that you choose.
 Easy, right?

 The final method, `collectionView(_:cellForItemAt:)`, is a bit more complicated.
 There's a lot going on in this method, so let's break it down bit by bit.